milawidyalestari/data-analyst-ml-project/README.md

 Hi!
 This Repo Is Full Of My Data Analytics Project

-Throughout my experience with many data analytics project, i've gained valuable insights into the power of data-driven decision making.
-I've come to understand the role of from collecting data into vizualization reavealing trends and pattern that using many data and make important decision to business.
-From queryng raw data using SQL to proccessing data in Python and making dashboard using Power BI translating complex data into actionable insights for strategic decision-making.
-Proven expertise in data analysis techniques, dashboard creation and data story telling.
+Throughout my experience with data analytics project, I've discovered the incredible power of using data to make informed decisions.
+From diving into raw data using SQL to working with Python and creating visually stunning dashboards with Power BI, I've learned how to turn complex data into actionable insights.
+I'm passionate about using data analysis techniques to tell compelling stories with data and help drive strategic decision-making.
+Let's harness the power of data together!

+Best Regards, Mila